PathipatiYashwanthSai/Sentiment-Analysis-Using-Knowledge-Distillation/README.md

 jupyter notebook Sentiment_Analysis.ipynb
 ```

-**Note**: Make sure you have a wandb API key for training the models
+- Note: Make sure you have a wandb API key for training the models
 ---

 ## **Evaluation Metrics**